Mutation of Property: Process, Documents & Importance

 • It prevents future ownership disputes, especially in inherited or ancestral properties.

-Skipping this step might seem harmless now, but it can turn into a legal tangle later.
+Skipping land record mutation or mutation of flat might seem harmless now, but it can turn into a legal tangle later.
 This becomes important if you plan to sell the property or transfer it to someone else.
-So yes, it is required not just for the sake of formality, but to safeguard your rights as the rightful owner.
+So yes, mutation of property is required not just for the sake of formality, but to safeguard your rights as the rightful owner.

 mutation of property